webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration.md

   - ![backup](img/backup.PNG)
 - **Tablespace**
   - A tablespace is a logical storage area within the database.
 Tablespaces **group logically related segments**.
+  - logical storage units used to group data depending on their type or category.
   - Tablespace is **created first**.
 Related data files will be stored inside the tablespace.
   - Tablespace size it the total size of all related data files.
   - Naming: start with alphabet. <=30 chars. `[a-z0-9#_$]`.